The Proactive Approach to Pet Care

 Blood: A complete blood count screens for: anemia, inflammation, infection, stress, leukemia, bleeding problems, hydration, and ability to fight infection.

 Thyroid: Thyroid hormones control how quickly the body uses energy.
 As your cat ages, thyroid function can become abnormal and cause illness.
 Diagnostic tests indicate normal thyroid hormone levels.

 Heart & Lungs: Clinical assessment indicates that your pet’s heart and lungs are functioning normally.

 Pancreas & Intestine: The pancreas is a small organ located near the small intestines and is responsible for producing several digestive enzymes and hormones that help regulate metabolism.
 The intestines are needed for digestion and absorption of nutrients from food.
 Clinical assessment indicates adequate pancreatic and intestinal functions.

 Liver & Gallbladder: The liver is a large organ with many different functions.
 It produces bile which is stored in the gallbladder and is important for fat digestion.
 The liver makes protein and cholesterol and is involved in most aspects of protein, carbohydrate and fat metabolism.
 The liver also removes toxins from the blood and it is important to know the liver is healthy prior to starting many medications.
 Diagnostic tests indicate that your pet’s liver and gallbladder are functioning normally.

 Kidneys: Kidneys are responsible for filtering metabolic waste products, excess sodium, and water from the blood stream, as well as conserving vital electrolytes.
 Diagnostic tests indicate that the kidneys are functioning normally.

-Bladder & Urine: A urinalysis was performed to help assess the health of your pet’s kidneys and bladder.
-Your pet’s urine indicates good kidney function, and there is no evidence of inflammation or infection in the kidneys or bladder.
+Bladder & Urine: A urinalysis helps assess the health of your pet’s kidneys and bladder and can indicate evidence of inflammation or infection in the kidneys or bladder.